sidxi/week-3/notes.md

 # Thoughts and other notes:
 * To enable regex searches, tick the box that has .* in the search panel
 * You can’t simply replace every instance of “dog” or “cat” with “animal” (for example) because simple searches don’t differentiate between letters and spaces.
-So every time “cat” or “dog” appear within words, they’ll also be replaced with “animal”. “catch” will become “animalch” etc. My favourite example of this happening can be found here: https://thatsnotevenaword.tumblr.com/post/84788491945/oh-my-fucking-god-so-im-reading-this-harry
+So every time “cat” or “dog” appear within words, they’ll also be replaced with “animal”. “catch” will become “animalch” etc. [My favourite example of this happening can be found here.](https://thatsnotevenaword.tumblr.com/post/84788491945/oh-my-fucking-god-so-im-reading-this-harry)
   * To search for only “cat” you would have to do \<cat\>  ;  to search for only “cat or dog” you would have to do \<cat|dog\>
 * (Some) Regex search terms (for a more complete list, see: https://jdhao.github.io/2019/02/28/sublime_text_regex_cheat_sheet/):
   * | = or